isdk/ai-tool.js/docs/toolFunc.md

 ## Overview

 `ToolFunc` is a robust framework for creating and managing reusable functions in JavaScript/TypeScript.
-Its design features a single class with a dual responsibility:

-1. **The Static Class:** Acts as a **global registry and manager** for all function instances, providing a central point of discovery and access.
-2. **The Instances:** encapsulate the **business logic, metadata, and execution behavior** of each individual function.
+It is built around a single class with a dual purpose: its static interface serves as a global registry for discovery and management, while its instances encapsulate the executable function logic and metadata.

-This intentional design—**combining a manager with the entities it manages** within one class—provides unparalleled convenience for building modular and discoverable systems.
-It is specifically optimized for scenarios like AI agent toolkits and plugin systems, where the ability to dynamically find and invoke any function from anywhere in the application is a critical requirement.
+This deliberate design —*combining the manager and the managed in one class*— prioritizes ease of discovery and dynamism.
+It is an intentional trade-off, ideal for building modular systems like AI agent toolkits where the ability to dynamically find and invoke any function is a critical requirement.

 ## Key Features